i want to

 The Division of Dermatology is Growing!

-In the winter of 2011 we also welcomed a new attending, Dr. Esteban Fernandez Faith and a new nurse practitioner, Andrea Cappel.
+In the fall of 2013, we will be welcoming Dr. Joy Mosser as a full-time member of our staff!
 We are excited to offer improved appointment availability for our patients.

-Making the diagnosis in a child friendly manor
+Making the diagnosis in a child friendly manner

 Visits to the doctor’s office can be scary and stressful.
 In the dermatology clinic we strive to make a child’s visit as painless as possible.
 Though some minor procedures and tests are necessary to help us diagnose skin problems, we perform them with the least invasive technique possible.
-Recently Dr. Witman and Dr. Stephanie Jacks, an Ohio State University dermatology resident, wrote a pediatric friendly protocol for performing a scabies skin preparation.
+Recently Dr. Witman and Dr. Stephanie Jacks, a Nationwide Children's fellow, wrote a pediatric friendly protocol for performing a scabies skin preparation.
 This protocol will be published in the Pediatric Dermatology Journal in the Technique for Tots section.
 This technique substitutes a curette for the traditional razor blade that can induce fear and anxiety in young children.